 Short Fiction

 My first short stories were published and broadcast when I was 16 — Vanessa on Radio New Zealand and Swagger Jim in the Waikato Times newspaper.
-But it was almost twenty years before I wrote another short story.
-Cold Cass was published in Home: New Short Short Stories by New Zealand Writers (Random House New Zealand, 2005).
+But it was some time later before I published another short story.
+Cold Cass appeared in Home: New Short Short Stories by New Zealand Writers (Random House New Zealand) in 2005.
 Also in 2005, The Brother King was shortlisted for the Raymond Carver Short Story Award (USA) and published by Carve magazine in its September edition.
 In March 2006, The Brother King was published again, this time in The Best of Carve Magazine (Volume 6).

 2005 was also the year that I was awarded a New Zealand Society of Authors / Creative New Zealand Mentorship for Emerging Writers and was privileged to work with Owen Marshall, New Zealand's foremost contemporary short story writer.